Researching Graduate Programs

 - What is the social and cultural climate of the program and the school?

 - Where is the program located?
-Keep in mind that you will spend several years pursuing a graduate degree, and
+Keep in mind that you will spend several years pursuing a graduate degree, and you will have to be comfortable living in that community for awhile.

 With these questions in mind, review information on graduate or professional programs in your field.
 You will find it fairly simple to prune your list of schools.